5l1v3r1/Basicify/README.md

 ---

+## Important (for you guys)

+If you want this to be public for you guys to have, here is the goals.
+1. 25 stars = post src with only FUD.
+2. 50 stars = post src with 1 new command
+3. 100 stars = post src with 2 commands
+4. 500 stars = post src with all commands.
+or
+1. 50 Followers = post src with 1 new command.
+2. 100 Followers = post src with 2 new commands.
+3. 500 Followers = post src with 4 new commands.
+4. 1000 Followers = post full src

+Join my discord listed on my profile.
 ## What is Basicify?

 A backdoor that you can operate from a Discord server is called Basicify, a closed source Python Discord Bot.
 The agent and the Discord server communicate using the **Discord API**.